-The tuck shop idea was the brainchild of a new member of the Caldecott residential staff team, after having a conversation with one of the young people in her house.
+The sweet shop enterprise was the brainchild of a new Caldecott residential care worker, following a chat she had with one of the Foundation’s young people.

-The tuck shop is set up in the conservatory of the residential home, every Saturday after lunch, and offers a wide range of treats to purchase – from chocolate, to sweets and soft drinks.
-Each young person has a ‘budget’ of £1 to spend, although no real money is exchanged.
-Young people can browse the list of products and choose items that add up to £1 – encouraging their budgeting skills, and helping them to develop life skills, with a reward to enjoy at the end.
+Every Saturday after lunch, the “shop” is set up in the conservatory of the residential home, offering a variety of chocolate, sweets and soft drinks for the young people to choose from.
+Everyone has a limited amount of cash to spend, although no real money is exchanged.
+Young people can choose to buy a selection of treats that add up to their total – encouraging their budgeting skills, and helping them to develop life skills, with a reward to enjoy at the end.

-Residential staff have been ensuring that the tuck shop is run like a real shop under the current circumstances, with a strict “one customer at a time” policy, to allow for social distancing measures to be undertaken.
+Residential staff have been making sure that the sweet shop is run to mimic a real shop during lockdown – complete with a “one customer at a time” policy, and social distancing measures in place.

 A clear success all round, not only has the sweet shop been very popular with the home’s young residents, it has also brought to them a sense of normality during a challenging and uncertain time.